ivanruby/mpesa-mz-nodejs-lib/README.md

 ### Responses

-Axios response object schema is structured as:
+The response format used by the HTTP client library used, ( [Axios](https://github.com/axios/axios) ), is structured as:

 ```
 {